 The year is 1991.
-It’s Christmas time at Walt Disney World and Disney just got it’s greatest present, and so did we.
+It’s Christmas time at Walt Disney World and Disney just got its greatest present, and so did we.
 What is it you ask?
 It’s The Disney Vacation Club (DVC).
-On December 20, 1991 Walt Disney World open the first DVC resort, at the time called the Disney Vacation Club, later renamed Disney’s Old Key West Resort.
-The first of it’s kind for Disney, a resort focused around timeshare and “homestyle” living with kitchens, and laundry facilities in some of the room types.
+On December 20, 1991, Walt Disney World opened the first DVC resort, at the time called the Disney Vacation Club, later renamed Disney’s Old Key West Resort.
+The first of it’s kind for Disney, a resort focused around timeshare and “homestyle” living with kitchen and laundry facilities in some of the room types.
 We’re kicking off our DVC Duo resort reviews where it all started – Disney’s Old Key West Resort.

 Your Home Away From Home